raul23/search-ebooks/README.rst

 ====
 Performing "full word" search and other types of search
 --------------------------------------------------------------
-The ``search-ebooks`` script accepts regular expressions for the search queries.
+The ``search-ebooks`` script accepts regular expressions for the search queries through the ``--search-regex`` and ``--metadata-regex`` flags.
-Thus you can perform specific searches such as a "full word" search (also called "whole words only" search) or a "starts with" search.
+Thus you can perform specific searches such as a "full word" search (also called "whole words only" search) or a "starts with" search by making use of regex-based search queries.

 This is how you would perform some of the important types of search based on regular expressions: